-This command instructs the CFA735+WR-PWR-Y25 cable to simulate a power-on restart of itself, reset the host, or turn the host's power off.
-The ability to reset the host may be useful to allow certain host operating system configuration changes to complete.
-The ability to turn the host's power off under software control may be useful in systems that do not have ACPI compatible BIOS.
+This command instructs the CFA735+WR-PWR-Y25 cable to simulate a power-on restart of itself, and turn the host's power off.
+The ability to turn off the host's power under software control may be useful in systems that do not have Advanced Configuration and Power Interface (ACPI) compatible BIOS.